byomkesh03/Snake-Game/README.md

     * Instruction to Play the Game :-

-         1. Press any key to Play the Game
+         1. Press any key to Play the Game.
-         2. Use ArrowUp, ArrowDown, ArrowLeft, ArrowRight Keys to move the Snake
+         2. Use ArrowUp, ArrowDown, ArrowLeft, ArrowRight Keys to move the Snake.

 ## Usage